-- Formative, ongoing assessment is carried out by teachers daily and is used to inform planning and intervention.
-This is recorded using our post-lesson observation sheets.
-The main aim of this is to ensure each child is ready to access the teaching and learning in the next lesson. - Summative assessment is carried out away from the point of teaching using our agreed MAT mini-assessments.
-There are questions which show mastery and a greater depth standard.
+- Formative, ongoing assessment is carried out by teachers daily and is used to inform planning and intervention. - Summative assessment is carried out away from the point of teaching using our agreed MAT mini-assessments. - There are questions which show mastery and a greater depth standard.
 The questions are presented in a range of styles and representations to show a depth of knowledge.
 These are then used to update our trust-wide tracking tool of twenty-five objectives.